 Yes.
 It is a very common reaction to the diagnosis, to the operation and to being away from your family and friends.
-If these feelings persist when you leave hospital, the advice and support of your friends, family, GP, your Macmillan clinical nurse specialist or the specialist social worker may be of help to you.
-There are also a number of local and national support groups.
+If these feelings persist when you leave hospital, the advice and support of your friends, family, GP, your clinical nurse specialist, or the specialist social worker may be of help to you.
+There are also several local and national support groups.
 Details are given at the end of this booklet.